Guánica, Puerto Rico: Invasion

-On July 25, 1898, American forces (who included the young poet-writer Carl Sandburg led by General Nelson A. Miles) landed in Guánica as part of the course of the Puerto Rican Campaign in the Spanish–American War.
+On July 25, 1898, American forces (who included the young poet-writer Carl Sandburg led by General Nelson A. Miles) landed in Guánica as part of the course of the Puerto Rico campaign in the Spanish–American War.
 This invasion led to Puerto Rico being acquired by the United States.
 The invasion, just one small part of the war between Spain and United States, occurred in Guánica due to its sheltered harbor and proximity to Ponce, besides being such an unexpected site for such an attack, which had been anticipated at the heavily fortified city of San Juan.
 The Gloucester was the first ship to set anchor in the Bay of Guánica.
 Twenty-eight sailors and Marines, under the command of lieutenants H. P. Huse and Wood, departed from the ship on rafts and landed on the beach.
 The Marines lowered the Spanish flag from the beach flagpole and replaced it with the American flag.
 They then proceeded to set up a machine gun nest and placed barbed wire around their perimeter.
 The first land skirmish in Puerto Rico between the Puerto Rican militia and the American forces occurred when Lt.
 Méndez López and his men attacked and opened fire on the Americans.
 During the small battle which followed, the Americans returned fire with their machine gun and the Gloucester began to bombard the Spanish position.
 Lt.
 Méndez López and three of his men were wounded and the militia unit was forced to retreat to the town of Yauco.
 The invasion is commemorated by a contentious monument on the waterfront: along a broad paseo (el malecón), there is a large coral boulder known as the Guánica Rock (Piedra de Guánica) marked by the carved words, "3rd Battalion, 1st U.S.V.
 Engineers, September 16, 1898."
 July 25 was subsequently commemorated in Puerto Rico as Occupation Day, later renamed Constitution Day (see Public holidays in Puerto Rico).